Change management skills and experience are ‘must have’ qualities for many senior jobs.

 Job advertisers misuse the term.
 A advertisement using the term change management might mean a willingness to sack people.

-Others use it as a nice way of describing aggressive or even bullying management.
-I’ve also seen it used where the recruiter meant ‘an ability to get things done’.
+Others use it as a euphemism for aggressive or even bullying management.
+I’ve seen it used where the recruiter meant ‘an ability to get things done’.

 When an employer genuinely asks for change management skills they are looking for someone to steer a team, department or organisation through business change.

 Business change takes one of two basic forms.